 My methodological interests have evolved along three inter-related lines: (1) Bayesian methods and statistical computing; (2) longitudinal data analysis and time series analysis; and (3) study design and sample size determination.
 From a substantive perspective, I am interested in applying quantitative methods in developmental, clinical, cognitive, educational, and health research.
 Specifically, I focus on developing and applying appropriate Bayesian, longitudinal, and time series models and developing applicable statistical methods for analyzing various complex data and facilitating study design.

-Du, H., & Wang, L. (accepted).
+Du, H., & Wang, L. (in press).
 Investigating reliabilities of intraindividualvariability indicators with autocorrelated longitudinal data.
 Multivariate Behavioral Research.

 Gao, M. M., Du, H., Davies, P. T., Cummings, E. Mark. (accepted).
 Marital conflict behaviors and parenting: Dyadic links over time.
 Family Relations.